First-Principles Study of the Fermi Surface Topology of CeCu$_{2}$Si$_{2}$: Introduction

-Many of these early predictions started to be confirmed with improved sample preparation techniques and theoretical methods \cite{1993Goremychkin, 1984Batlogg, 2003Yuan, 2007Ning, 2009Matsumoto}.
+Many of these early predictions started to be confirmed with improved sample preparation techniques and theoretical methods \cite{1993Goremychkin, 1984Batlogg, 2003Yuan, 2007Ning, 2009Matsumoto,2010Arndt}.
 In 2011, neutron scattering experiments identified antiferromagnetic excitations as the driving force for superconducting pairing in CeCu$_{2}$Si$_{2}$ \cite{2010Stockert}.
 Unlike conventional SCs where superconductivity is destroyed by magnetic ions, CeCu$_{2}$Si$_{2}$ relies on a periodic dense array of magnetic moments from the Ce$^{3+}$ ions' $f$ electrons to transition to a superconducting state \cite{2012Steglich}.
+This complex and unique interplay between the magnetic ordering and SC has been explored in numerous experimental and theoretical studies \cite{2010Stockert,2011Vieyra,2004Stockert,2008Eremin,2020Li}.
 Given the confirmed importance of the $f$ electrons in the physics of the system, in 2014, dynamical mean field theory (DMFT) was applied to CeCu$_{2}$Si$_{2}$ to attempt a better explanation of the heavy fermion physics of the material and explore the importance of the crystal field splitting \cite{2014Pourovskii}.
 This method predicted a single heavy fermion sheet in the Fermi surface with a quasiparticle effective mass of ~200m$_{e}$.
-Zwicknagl {\it et al}.\cite{2016Zwicknagl} once again approached the material with renormalized band theory in 2016, predicting, again, a Fermi surface comprised of two sheets, with a light quasiparticle effective mass of ~5m$_{e}$ and a heavy quasiparticle mass of 500m$_{e}$.
+Zwicknagl {\it et al}.\cite{2016Zwicknagl} once again approached the material with renormalized band theory in 2016, predicting a Fermi surface comprised of two sheets, with a light quasiparticle effective mass of ~5m$_{e}$ and a heavy quasiparticle mass of 500m$_{e}$.